10 Best Things To Do In Osaka, Japan

 Tsutenkaku was built in 1912 and is located in the Shinsekai food district.

 With a height of about 103m, it was the tallest building in Asia at the time.
 However, it was burned down by a massive fire in 1943 and rebuilt in 1956.

-Although Tsutenkaku is no longer the tallest tower, it’s still an interesting spot to visit if you’re in the area.
+Although Tsutenkaku is no longer the tallest tower, it’s still an exciting spot to visit if you’re in the area.

 Head to the top to get a pleasant view of the city.
-Here, you can also see exhibits and artifacts showing the vibrant history of the areas.
-Also, don’t forget to find the statue of the Billiken good luck charm
+Here, you can also see exhibits and artifacts showing the area’s vibrant history.
+Also, don’t forget to find the statue of the Billiken good luck charm.

 Have fun at LEGOLAND Discovery Center